hoval58/RQMC-WoS/README.md

 ```bash
 pip install -r requirements.txt
 ```
 The required packages are listed in `requirements.txt`.
+In particular, the code requires packages such as `qmcpy` and `hilbertcurve`.

 ## Korobov Lattice generator files
 Some scripts use precomputed LatNet Builder Korobov lattice generators stored as JSON files.